alexben300502/starrr/README.md

 # 3. Configure and provision a virtual environment and run application using the IaC approach

-For this part, the goal is to configure a VM for testing and laucnhing our application in a VM centos form the redhat family, thanks to Vagrant.
+For this part, the goal is to configure a VM for testing and laucnhing our application in a VM centos from the redhat family, thanks to Vagrant.
 We will be doing that in a folder iac.

+## Creation of Vagrant file (creating and access the Vm)

 Firstly, we create a vagrant file : https://github.com/alexben300502/starrr/blob/main/iac/Vagrantfile